 Purchase commitments represent non-cancelable contractual commitments associated with certain clinical trial activities within our clinical research organization.

 Manufacturing Commitments

-These contracts generally provide for termination on notice, and therefore are cancelable contracts but are contracts that we are likely to continue, regardless of the fact that they were cancellable.
+Manufacturing contracts generally provide for termination on notice, and therefore are cancelable contracts but are contracts that we are likely to continue, regardless of the fact that they are cancelable.

 12. Related Party Transactions